Floodgate: inference for model-free variable importance: Methodology

 then we see we also know $\{R_i:=Y_i\big(\mu(X_i,Z_i)-\Ec{\mu(X,Z_i)}{Z_i}\big)\}_{i=1}^n$ which are i.i.d. and unbiased for the numerator.
 Thus for any given $\mu$, we can use sample means of $R_i$ and $V_i$ to asymptotically-normally estimate both expectations in Equation~\eqref{eq:thetaj_mu}, and then combine said estimators through the delta method to get an estimator of $\thetamu$ whose asymptotic normality facilitates an immediate asymptotic LCB.
-This strategy is spelled out in Algorithm~\ref{alg:MOCK} and Theorem~\ref{thm:main} establishes its asymptotic coverage.
+This strategy is spelled out in Algorithm~\ref{alg:MOCK} and Theorem~\ref{thm:main} establishes its asymptotic coverage.} \acc{We pause to mention a simple but important point: when $\mu(X, Z)$ does not depend on $X$ at all, then $f(\mu)=0$ and all the $V_i$ and $R_i$ are zero with probability 1, making floodgate's LCB computed in Algorithm~\ref{alg:MOCK} deterministically zero as well.
+This implies that when the regression algorithm for obtaining $\mu$ is sparse, in the sense that it only depends on a fraction of its inputs, then floodgate will produce LCBs of zero for many of the covariates.
+For those covariates, coverage will hold \emph{deterministically}, and hence floodgate will have average coverage even higher than the nominal $1-\alpha$, as observed in some simulations in Section \ref{sec:simul}.}

-\begin{theorem}[Floodgate validity] For any given \revision{working regression function} $\mu:\mathbb{R}^{p} \rightarrow \mathbb{R}$ and i.i.d. data $\{(Y_i,X_i,Z_i)\}_{i=1}^n$, if $\ee{Y^{12}},~\ee{\mu^{12}(X,Z)} <\infty$, then $L_{n}^{\alpha} (\mu)$ from Algorithm~\ref{alg:MOCK} satisfies
+\acc{ \begin{theorem}[Floodgate validity] For any given working regression function $\mu:\mathbb{R}^{p} \rightarrow \mathbb{R}$ and i.i.d. data $\{(Y_i,X_i,Z_i)\}_{i=1}^n$, if $\ee{Y^{4}},~\ee{\mu^{4}(X,Z)} <\infty$, then $L_{n}^{\alpha} (\mu)$ from Algorithm~\ref{alg:MOCK} satisfies